Australian Symbols: An Insight into the Nation’s Identity

 Just below it is the Federation or White Commonwealth star with its seven points.
 The seven points of the star represent the unity of the six states and federal territories of the Australian Commonwealth.
 The star is also featured on the Commonwealth Coat of Arms.

 The third element of the Australian flag is the white Southern Cross.
-This is a constellation of five stars, which can be seen only from the southern hemisphere and has been used to represent the country since the days of British settlement.
+Five stars form this constellation, visible only from the southern hemisphere and used historically for navigation.

 Coat of Arms of Australia